- 1 106.20.1 AASHTOWARE Project (AWP)

 c) Be distributed in the same manner as the original.

-SM reports with errors and not yet authorized can be immediately corrected in SM, making the necessary change and recording the reason under “remarks”.
+AWP reports with errors and not yet authorized can be immediately corrected in AWP, making the necessary change and recording the reason under “remarks”.
 Authorized reports must be corrected with the assistance of Construction and Materials.

 106.20.8 Rejected Reports